-The 2014 event was held at Wakerley Great Wood</a>, up at the very top end of Northamptonshire.
-All four of us went this time, partly because we’d bought supporters’ packs for me and the girls, partly because there was the prospect of eating unhealthy food all day, and partly because it was going to involve walking around muddy woodlands in the dark.
+The 2014 event was held at Wakerley Great Wood, up at the very top end of Northamptonshire.
+All four of us went this time.
+We’d bought supporters’ packs for me and the girls.
+We’d also promised the opportunity to eat unhealthy food all day.
+Four was definitely the best number when walking around muddy woodlands in the dark was involved.

 When darkness fell we were off like a rat up a drainpipe again with a further 15 caches to find in the darkness.
 They are quite easy on event day though, because you just walk to anywhere you can see torchlight.
-Wakerley Great Wood is definitely the spookiest of the three places I’d encountered for this event, because the wood itself is much less developed than Salcey Forest or Stanwick Lakes, with fewer wide pathways.
-In fact, it was quite a challenge following some of the pathways at all and I was really glad that I’d got the GPS loaded up in advance (from the “techie tent”) rather than having to try to load locations up manually.
+Wakerley Great Wood is definitely the spookiest of the three places I’d encountered for this event.
+The wood itself is much less developed than Salcey Forest or Stanwick Lakes, with fewer wide pathways.
+In fact, it was quite a challenge following some of the pathways at all.
+I was really glad that I’d got the GPS loaded up in advance (from the “techie tent”) rather than having to try to load locations up manually.
 By the end of it all four of us were well past the point of having had enough.
 We were leaning over into the “too much” arena.

-We’d parked at the back of the field, which was also the top, and I’d sensibly parked with my nose pointing downhill, meaning we had a straight drive with no reversing to get out of out space.
+We’d parked at the back of the field, which was also the top, and I’d sensibly parked with my nose pointing downhill, meaning we had a straight drive with no reversing to get out of our space.
 We’d also taken my car rather than Kas’s, which meant we had all the advantages of higher ground clearance and adaptive four-wheel drive.
 At a couple of points the car adapted itself by driving all four wheels.
 Some areas were distinctly boggy and slippery.
 I’m glad we got out when we did.

 The caches we found on the day were :